FatManWalking/EMP/README.md

 ## Installation

-Please clone the repository and install the necassary dependencies with 'conda install --name HGP-SL --file enviroment.yml'
+Please clone the repository and install the necassary dependencies with `conda install --name HGP-SL --file enviroment.yml`

 The seen enviroment was created in Windows 10 WSL Ubuntu 20.08